-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a DUI accident, including coaching people who need help testifying.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have been victims of DUI accidents and need help testifying in court.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

-“I just want to say, Thank You Thompson Law Firm for helping my family and I with our auto accident case!
+“I just want to say, Thank You… [Phoenix Accident and Injury] Law Firm for helping my family and I with our auto accident case!
 When we first walked in to your Chandler AZ office, we felt comfortable and welcomed.
 Never felt like we were rushed or less important to be heard!
-So much of the burden of dealing with our car accident was so much lighter after we contacted Thompson Law Firm and am so thankful for all your help and would definitely recommend you to all my families and friends if ever they need help regarding auto accidents or personal injuries!
+So much of the burden of dealing with our car accident was so much lighter after we contacted… [Phoenix Accident and Injury] Law Firm and am so thankful for all your help and would definitely recommend you to all my families and friends if ever they need help regarding auto accidents or personal injuries!
 Again, thank you for all that you did to help my family and I!” -Vaipunamanaia M. (Read this Review on Google)

 “Ariana and Christy helped me so much when I was in a car accident.
 They talked me through the legal process and I was able to get a great settlement to cover my medical bills and the damage done to my car.
 Hiring them was the best decision I made!” – Rylie K. (Read this Review on BBB)